Chicago Blackhawks: Jerseys

 For the entire 2018–19 season, on both the home and away uniforms, the Blackhawks wore memorial patches in remembrance of Stan Mikita, who died on August 7, 2018.
 The memorial patch featured 21 in white on a black circle that is placed on the upper left corner on the front side of the uniform.

-For the 2019 NHL Winter Classic, the Blackhawks wore uniforms similar to what they wore from the 1926–27 season to the 1934–35 season.
+For the 2019 Winter Classic, the Blackhawks wore uniforms similar to what they wore from the 1926–27 season to the 1934–35 season.
 The black and white uniform features the black and white Native American head logo on a black and white roundel with the wording "Blackhawks" arched on top and "Chicago" arched below.
 The Native American head logo inside the roundel features the 1999–2000 native American head logo that they currently wear.
 The uniform has four white stripes on each of the shoulders, and five white stripes of varying thickness on each sleeve and around the waist.
 Inside the collar, we see several diagonal white lines, which is a nod to the end zone design used at Notre Dame Stadium.
 Mixed in between these white lines are the six years written in red, the six years the Blackhawks won the Stanley Cup.
-The Blackhawks won the Stanley Cup in 1934, 1938, 1961, 2010, 2013, and 2015.
-After the 2019 NHL Winter Classic, the team announced that uniforms from the game would be worn in three home games of the 2018–19 season.
+The Blackhawks won the Stanley Cup in 1934, 1938, 1961, 2010, 2013 and 2015.
+After the 2019 Winter Classic, the team announced that uniforms from the game would be worn in three home games of the 2018–19 season.

-For the 2019–20 NHL season, the home and away uniforms that were unveiled for the 2017–18 season remain nearly identical with the exception of the new collar designs.
+For the 2019–20 season, the home and away uniforms that were unveiled for the 2017–18 season remain nearly identical with the exception of the new collar designs.
 The new collar on the home uniform transitions from white to a solid red on the front as it comes over the shoulder, leading into the NHL logo with a red background in the center.
 The new collar on the away uniform transitions from red to a solid white on the front as it comes over the shoulder, leading into the NHL logo with a white background in the center.

-Beginning with the 2020–21 NHL season, the league allowed for advertising on its gameday uniforms for the first time, starting with helmet ads.
+Beginning with the 2020–21 season, the NHL allowed for advertising on its gameday uniforms for the first time, starting with helmet ads.
 The Blackhawks' first helmet ad sponsor was United Airlines.

 For the 2020–21 NHL season, the Blackhawks would wear "Reverse Retro" alternate uniforms.
-The design was largely inspired from the team's 1940s uniforms minus the barber-pole elements.
+The design was largely inspired from the team's 1940s uniforms save for the "barber-pole" elements.
 A second "Reverse Retro" uniform was released in the 2022–23 season, based on their 1938 uniform.
-Across the chest is "CHICAGO" in white with red trim, inspired by the 2019 NHL Winter Classic crest and the current Blackhawks primary logo is added as a shoulder patch on the left side.
+Across the chest is "CHICAGO" in white with red trim, inspired by the 2019 Winter Classic crest and the current Blackhawks primary logo is added as a shoulder patch on the left side.